 The best deals are usually for an annual subscription paid monthly, but this does tie you into a contract and if you cancel you may have to pay 50% of the remaining contract.
 If you would prefer to be able to cancel at any time then the monthly deal where you pay a bit more, but if you no longer need the software you can cancel, may appeal.
 This could be a great way to get an app that you don’t need long-term.

-Alternatively you may be purchasing licences for a design studio, and therefore will be looking for the best deal for multiple seats.
+Alternatively, you may be purchasing licenses for a design studio and therefore will be looking for the best deal for multiple seats.
 Ib that case you will be looking at the Business contracts, which are offered on a per-seat basis.
 There is also education pricing that should help if you are studying and specific pricing for education institutions.

-When it comes to subscribing to single apps the pricing is usually as follows:
+When it comes to subscribing to single apps, such as Photoshop, Premiere Pro, Illustrator, InDesign and so on, the pricing is usually as follows (note pricing increased a little for individual apps in 2023):

 In addition to this, you can cancel your subscription within 14 days of your order and be refunded.
 So theoretically you could have a seven day trial, then sign up for Adobe CC, and after two weeks cancel.
 Which would effectively give you three weeks.

-As we said above, if you don’t fancy committing to a year-long contract with Adobe then you can sign up for the more expensive monthly plan that allows you to cancel without having to pay your way out of the contract.
+As we said above, if you don’t fancy committing to a year-long contract with Adobe then you can sign up for the more expensive monthly plan that allows you to cancel without having to pay your way out of the contract, this works out at $82.49/£78.98 a month.

 How to get a student discount for Adobe CC